Liam McBean

+Footballing career

+AFL career

 McBean was drafted by Richmond with pick 33 in the 2012 National Draft from the Calder Cannons in the TAC Cup.
 He attended St. Bernard's College in the Melbourne suburb of Essendon.
 He attended the school alongside close friend and fellow 2012 draftee Joe Daniher.

 After playing for Richmond's reserves team in the Victorian Football League (VFL) for the entirety of the 2013 and 2014 seasons, he made his AFL debut in round seven of the 2015 AFL season against the Collingwood Football Club.

 While senior listed at Richmond in 2015, McBean was awarded the Jim 'Frosty' Miller Medal as the VFL Leading Goal Kicker in matches played for the club's reserve side.
 He kicked 42 goals for the season and tied with two others for the award.

 At the conclusion of the 2016 season, he was delisted by Richmond.

+SANFL career

+McBean and Sam Durdin in the 2025 State Game.

 In 2017, McBean joined Glenelg in the SANFL.
 He stepped away from the club in 2018 to travel overseas.
 He returned to Glenelg for the 2019 season and started with a bang against the Adelaide reserves kicking a game high 9 goals.